yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

   >}}

 Let’s switch for a second to CPU related issues.
-There were reports that certain moves like `tail whip` could cause the Pokémon to outright vanish, or that changing directions very quickly could cause a soft-lock.
+There were reports that certain moves like `tail whip` could cause the opposing Pokémon to outright vanish, or that changing directions very quickly could cause a soft-lock.
 Even simple map traversal could cause crashes.

 What do you do when all issues seem totally unrelated and random?
 You blame the CPU precision, of course!